jeremyben/thebatchman/readme.md

 > Slapping those *quick and dirty* **batch** scripts into **executable** programs, one at a time...

-The Batchman converts Windows batch files into compressed executable files, with the following options :
+The Batchman converts Windows batch or HTA files into compressed executable files, with the following options :

-+ Include files located in the folder of your batch file.
++ Include files located in the folder of your file.
 + Customize the icon.
-+ Run your executable without showing the console.
++ Run your executable without showing the console. (for batch files)
-+ If the console is hidden, add a completion feedback in the form of a dialog box.
++ If the console is hidden, add a completion feedback in the form of a dialog box. (for batch files)

 #### Screenshot
 ![The Batchman Screenshot](screenshot.png)